 The most prominent feature is an exposure time within the sub-nanoseconds regime and an image capturing frequency of up to 500 frames per second.
 This allows the use of proven dry disperser RODOS for the characterization of finest, cohesive powders.
 And based on a great number of measured particles, a high confidence level for measuring results is achieved.

 Our powerful evaluation software supports the simultaneous determination of all relevant size and shape characteristics.
 Measures for length, width, equivalent circumference and diameter of a circle describe the size of a particle.
 Sphericity, aspect ratio and convexity provide information about the shape.
 Fibres can also be properly evaluated with length, diameter, straightness and elongation.
 A particle gallery together with user-defined screening criteria facilitate the creation of specific and meaningful reports.

 In addition to the combination of QICPIC with the powerful disperser RODOS, the combination of QICPIC with gravity disperser GRADIS for coarse dry products is also available.
 Fibres are dispersed and analysed with QICPIC and FIBROS.
-The wet dispersing units LIXELL and MIXCEL are specially developed for suspensions and emulsions.
+The wet dispersing unit LIXELL is specially developed for suspensions and emulsions.
 OASIS combines dry and wet analyses in one unit.